 - learned a new word!

 Ok, so that last one was just this past Sunday.
 A group of us Army wives were talking about the differences between extroverts and introverts and I happened to mention that I’ve got characteristics of both.
-My friend pipes up and says, “Did you know they’ve added a new classification?”
-Apparently, people like me are called “ambiverts.”
+My friend piped up and said, “Did you know they’ve added a new classification?”
+Apparently people like me are called “ambiverts.”
 (If you click on that link, just be forewarned–there’s an obnoxious word on the page–but the rest of the descriptions are funny, and pretty accurate for me.)

 So what have you done–or not done–this summer?